Terminology Governance Guide

 Participate:

-In the Guide: It’s mainly a summary of activities and decisions of CTWG in 2024; editor: Henk van Cann
+In the Guide: It’s mainly a summary of activities and decisions of CTWG in 2024 and 2025; editor: Henk van Cann

 This document is a guide for spec authors (content authors and terminology authors) and a description of how the tooling is designed a supposed to work.
 The normative section is aimed at developers of the specification template mentioned above.